fc-io/react-for-beginners/week_02 – Node, npm, git/week_02_b_assignments.md

 ## Show – Date and Time (if we have time)

 * working with dates and time
-* Dealing with dates is a mayor problem.
+* Dealing with dates is a major problem.
 List problems.
 * How to avoid many of the problems.
 Tests, tests and a declarative approach.

 ## Assignment – recreate and improve